Building a Golden Bridge and other lessons from Dr. William Ury

 In a hostage negotiation, for example, there is typically one officer who communicates directly with the hostage taker, while numerous others are designated listeners.
 Those listeners strain to hear the underlying interests of the person on the other end of the phone line.

 Dr. Ury again provided an important example from his own work.
-He was once part of an international negotiating team attempting to bring an end to the fifty-plus year conflict between the government of Columbia and armed rebels.
+He was once part of an international negotiating team attempting to bring an end to the fifty-plus year conflict between the government of Colombia and armed rebels.
 During one critical moment in the negotiation, a general refused to agree to the suggested language of a proposed truce.
 This impasse lasted for days and threatened to unravel months of productive negotiations.

 Dr. Ury met privately with the general, and in thirty minutes of focusing on the general’s underlying reasons for objecting to a specific phrase, he suggested alternative language that broke the impasse.